The fundamental groups of presymplectic Hamiltonian G-manifolds: introduction

-Note that the quotient space $M_a$ may not be presymplectic, only under very nice conditions, it is.
-If $M$ is contact, there are different definitions of contact quotient spaces in the literature.
-For contact $M$, under certain very regular conditions, our definition of $M_a$ is the same as the one defined by Zambon and Zhu \cite{ZZ}.

 Theorem~\ref{conv} in Sec.
-2 proved by Lin and Sjamaar states that when we have a clean Hamiltonian $G$-action on a presymplectic manifold $M$ with a proper moment map $\phi$, $\phi(M)\cap\mathfrak t^*_+$ is a closed convex polyhedral set.
-So there are infinitely many presymplectic quotient spaces as defined above.
-We obtain the following result, which includes the symplectic case as a special case \cite[Theorem 1.5]{L}.
+2 proved by Lin and Sjamaar states that when we have a clean Hamiltonian $G$-action on a connected presymplectic manifold $M$ with a proper moment map $\phi$, then $\phi(M)\cap\mathfrak t^*_+$ is a closed convex polyhedral set.
+If this set is not a single point, then there are infinitely many presymplectic quotient spaces; and like in the symplectic case, the existence of possibly different kinds of singular values infers that the quotient spaces may have many different topological types.
+The quotient space $M_a$ in Definition~\ref{quotient} may not be presymplectic or smooth, similar to the symplectic case.
+Here we are not looking for a condition to make a certain $M_a$ to be a smooth presymplectic manifold.
+We consider the family $\{M_a\,|\, a\in\phi(M)\}$ as topological spaces, and study their fundamental groups as topological spaces.